lvgl/lvgl/docs/details/widgets/spinner.rst

 Using :cpp:expr:`lv_spinner_set_anim_params(spinner, spin_duration, angle)` the duration
 of one revolution and the length of he arc can be customized.

 .. _lv_spinner_events:

 Events
 ******

-No special events are sent to the Spinner.
+No special events are sent to Spinner Widgets.

-See the events of the :ref:`lv_arc` as well.
+.. admonition::  Further Reading

+    :ref:`Arc Events <lv_arc_events>`

+    :ref:`lv_obj_events` are emitted by all Widgets.

     Learn more about :ref:`events`.

 .. _lv_spinner_keys:

 Keys
 ****

-No *Keys* are processed by the Widget type.
+No *Keys* are processed by Spinner Widgets.

+.. admonition::  Further Reading

     Learn more about :ref:`indev_keys`.

 .. _lv_spinner_example: